Ancient Aleppo

 The Ancient City of Aleppo (مدينة حلب القديمة) is the historic city centre of Aleppo, Syria.
-Before the Syrian Civil War, many districts of the ancient city remained essentially unchanged since its construction during the 12th to the 16th century.
-Being subjected to constant invasions and political instability, the inhabitants of the city were forced to build cell-like quarters and districts that were socially and economically independent.
-Each district was characterized by the religious and ethnic characteristics of its inhabitants.
+Prior to the Syrian Civil War, many districts of the ancient city remained essentially unchanged since they were initially constructed between the 11th and 16th centuries.
+Being subjected to constant invasions and political instability, the inhabitants of the city were forced to build economically independent cell-like quarters and districts, most of which were delineated along ethnic and religious lines.
+These urban subdistricts, along with the ancient walled city that they surround, comprise an approximate area of 350 ha and are home to more than 120,000 residents.